GintasS/FastAPI-product-search-using-ChatGPT-and-vector-embeddings/README.md

 <tr>
 <td>

-This is a coding exercise for Such Much AI.
-The front-end part was not implemented due to time constraints.
-The app has a single API endpoint, that returns either product recomendations or the price of the products, depending on the input.
+This project is a backend system built with FastAPI, designed to enable product search using natural language queries.
+It offers endpoints for searching products by description and price.

-I've using Chat GPT 4o mini model for prompt engineering (to categorize user input, extract product description from input, extract product price).
+The solution integrates the ChatGPT-4.0 mini model for prompt engineering tasks, including categorizing user inputs, extracting product descriptions, and retrieving price details.

-I've also using text-embedding-ada-002 for the embeddings.

-Some cleanup for the products.csv was done:
+Additionally, it utilizes the text-embedding-ada-002 model to generate semantic embeddings for more accurate and efficient product matching.

+The searchable products are in a product_embeddings.csv file with pre-computed embeddings.
+These are stored in a pandas dataframe, in-memory.<br>
+The embedding for each product includes:
+* product title
+* product description
+* product vendor
+* product type
-* removed HTML;
+* product tags
-* removed new lines;
-* used the first sentence (100 chars) for the embeddings.

-I'm storing product_embeddings inside a Pandas dataframe (database -> in_memory.db.py).

 </td>
 </tr>